Uberi/University-Notes/PHIL350/PHIL350.md

 Suppose someone is in a room with an unlocked door, but the person thinks that it is locked.
 It seems that the person doesn't know how to leave the room since they think the door is locked, but the person does have the ability to simply open the door and leave.
 Suppose someone can do 50 push-ups, but while another person can only do 20.
 It seems that both people know how to do push-ups equally well, but one person is simply stronger - they both know how, but have different levels of ability.

-;wip: critical response topic: support intellectualism, but argue that some forms of knowledge can't be transferred, and knowledge includes motor skills and reflexes

 # 18/11/15

 Readings: Stanley, Bengson/Moffett/Wright